andrewacashner/hearingfaithms/chapters/chapter-2.md

 turn moved the listener to feel the same affections.
-[Kircher's theory bears a striking resemblance to some recent theories of music cognition, such as Lawrence Zbikowski's description of musical structures as "sonic analogues for internal dynamic processes"; @Zbikowski:Conceptualizing, XX.]
+[Kircher's theory bears a striking resemblance to some recent theories of music cognition, such as Lawrence Zbikowski's description of musical structures as "sonic analogues for internal dynamic processes"; @Zbikowski:DanceTopoi XXX.]
 <!-- check page and quote -->
 Kircher explains: